achirkin/vulkan/README.md

     allowing zero-copy conversion to and from pointers.
     Moreover, it is not necessary to convert them at all, if one prefers to manage corresponding memory manually.
+  * Document generated code as much as possible with references to vulkan registry.

 # vulkan-api